 He grinned: Get it?

 A little morbid considering it was a murder institution and I was their neighbor.
 But he had a sense of humor.
-I like that.
+I’ll give him that.

 CHURCH OF OUR SAVIOR ON THE SPILLED BLOOD